Better-HPC/keystone-api/docs/api/filtering.md

 # Filtering Queries

 Keystone API uses query parameters to sort and filter records in API responses.
-Since these operations are performed on the server, using query parameters is often more performant than filtering data client side.
+Since these operations are performed on the server, using query parameters is typically more performant than filtering data client side.

-## Sorting Requests
+## Ordering Responses

 The `_order` parameter is used to sort records by one or more fields.